boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 but might require admin permissions.
 Since we do not pay Microsoft/Apple for certification you might have to confirm that you want to trust software from an unknown source on Windows/MacOS.

+Completing the installation should take you not more than **10 minutes**.

 If you have trouble installing SIRIUS, please [let us know](mailto:sirius@uni-jena.de) and we will see if we can help.
 If you find that our installation guide is incomplete, or if you have